-Many of our clients at TeleCare24 contact us initially when they or a relative have suffered a fall.
-Very often, relatives contact us to get a careline installed as their older parent is returning home from hospital.
+Many of our clients at Telecare24 contact us initially when they or a relative have suffered a fall.
+Very often, relatives contact us to get a careline installed as their older parent is returning home from the hospital.
 Whilst a regular pendant alarm is a great idea to summon help there are other accessories to consider if you are purchasing a careline alarm for someone at risk of falling.

 We would strongly recommend that if you are concerned about a relative falling and want a careline alarm, then speak to one of our advisors about a fall sensor.
 It works in exactly the same way as a normal pendant alarm, in fact, if you use a fall sensor, you don’t need to wear both as the fall sensor acts as a pendant alarm as well.

 The fall sensor has an accelerator built inside, so it can determine if the user suffers a fall and dials our 24/7 careline monitoring centre without the user having to push the pendant.
 This is a great idea, especially when you take into consideration that many people naturally put out their hands when falling, with many older people suffering fractured wrists and therefore may find it too painful to press their alarm.

 In addition, many clients suffer a bang to the head and maybe unconscious for a while after a fall, thereby being unable to press their normal pendant alarm.
 However, if they use a fall sensor, there would be no need to worry as the fall sensor will automatically dial our call centre and an operator can summon immediate assistance.

-Falls Awareness Week may be a great opportunity for chat to any older people you may know, perhaps friends or relatives who may benefit from the fact sheet.
+Falls Awareness Week may be a great opportunity to chat to any older people you may know, perhaps friends or relatives who may benefit from the fact sheet.
 You may also take the opportunity to have a chat about careline alarms and fall sensors to see how they may help them get around their home without the worry of falling over.
 I may even get one for my wife when she goes out running next!